JackJPowell/uc-intg-manager/README.md

 1. Navigate to **Your Integrations**
 2. If an update is available, you'll see an "Update Available" badge
-3. Click the **Update** button
+3. Click the **Update** button to install the latest version, or use the dropdown to:
+   - Select a specific version to install
+   - View release notes for any version
+   - Choose an alternate update method (with or without entity re-registration)
 4. The manager will:
    - Backup the current configuration
-   - Download the latest release from GitHub
+   - Download the selected release from GitHub
    - Uninstall the old version
    - Install the new version
    - Restore the configuration